-- Updates on progress in relation to the employee’s health
+- updates on progress in relation to the employee’s health

-- Ensuring up to date information regarding the workplace is shared with the employee
+- ensuring up-to-date information regarding the workplace is shared with the employee

-- Any arrangements to cover the employees work during their absence if applicable.
+- any arrangements to cover the employee's work during their absence if applicable

-- Review the OHS Referral Guide
+- review the OHS referral guide

-- Discuss the content and reasons for the referral with the employee and obtain their consent
+- discuss the content and reasons for the referral with the employee and obtain their consent

-- Share a copy of the referral with the employee
+- share a copy of the referral with the employee

 Return to work discussion

-When an employee returns to work following a sickness absence you must:
+When an employee returns to work following a sickness absence, you must:

-- Have a return to work discussion, ideally within 2 working days of the employee’s return to work.
+- have a return to work discussion, ideally within 2 working days of the employee’s return to work.

-- Use the Return to Work Form to inform and record the discussion
+- use the Return to work form to inform and record the discussion

 The return to work discussion:

-- Is a supportive conversation about how the employee is feeling about returning to work.
+- is a supportive conversation about how the employee is feeling about returning to work

-- May be undertaken by an identified deputy in exceptional circumstances or where arrangements are in place to facilitate duty management.
+- may be undertaken by an identified deputy in exceptional circumstances or where arrangements are in place to facilitate duty management

-The discussion can include:
+The discussion can include the following:

-The impact on service delivery and the employee’s responsibility for their health and wellbeing to maintain a satisfactory level of attendance at work
+- the impact on service delivery and the employee’s responsibility for their health and wellbeing to maintain a satisfactory level of attendance at work

-How the employee can be supported to maintain and improve their attendance.
+- how the employee can be supported to maintain and improve their attendance

-Phased Return to Work
+Phased return to work

 A phased return to work may be recommended by the employee’s GP and / or OHS, or requested by the employee in order to support their return to work.

-- Implementation of recommendations
+- implementation of recommendations

-- Timescales and review periods
+- timescales and review periods

 Where the request comes from the employee or is recommended by the GP, you may wish to seek further advice from OHS.

-Where a Management Referral to OHS has resulted in an OHS recommendation for a phased return to work, you must:
+Where a management referral to OHS has resulted in an OHS recommendation for a phased return to work, you must:

-- Fully consider the recommendation and liaise with OHS if further clarification or discussion over the recommendation is needed
+- fully consider the recommendation and liaise with OHS if further clarification or discussion over the recommendation is needed

-- Discuss and agree review periods.
+- discuss and agree on review periods.